-Candidates should have reached at least Grade 6 in their principal instrument.
-For the audition, candidates should prepare two contrasting pieces on the first instrument and, if appropriate, one piece on the second instrument of up to five minutes in length.
-We are unable to provide an accompanist.
-Candidates will be asked to sight-read, take some aural tests and discuss their musical activities, interests and achievements in an interview with the Director of Music.
+For the audition, candidates should prepare two contrasting pieces on their principal instrument.
+If a candidate has a second study which is of a similar standard to the principal study, the second study can be presented at audition instead of a contrasting piece on the principal study.
+We can provide an accompanist and ask that the piano accompaniment is submitted to Mr Richard Hammond-Hall (richard.hammondhall@surbitonhigh.com) no later than a week prior to auditions.
+Candidates are also welcome to bring their own accompanist.
+Candidates will also be asked to sight-read, take some aural tests and discuss their musical activities, interests and achievements in an interview with the Director of Music.

 Scholars will be expected to participate in at least two ensembles at School and seek leadership in a third ensemble.
-Those awarded a Sixth Form Scholarship must endeavour to achieve Grade 8 during Key Stage 5.
+Those awarded a Sixth Form Scholarship must endeavor to achieve Grade 8 during Key Stage 5.
 Scholars will take a lead in Music Department events and competitions and participate in evening events where requested.
 They will be expected to be an outstanding ambassador of the subject.
 When awarded a Sixth Form Scholarship, students are expected to study Music A-level.